NOAA-ORR-ERD/orr-conda-recipes/README.rst

 Or you could build and install from the gitHub repo.

 Using Obvious-CI, the single script `obvci_conda_build_dir.py` can build all binaries in this repository, ordered by their dependency.
 Note that `obvci_conda_build_dir.py` reads the packages that are already on the channels and does not build if they are the same.
+Note that with recent version, it will try to build a full matrix of versions (py2 and 3, different numpy versions..), so you probably want to pass in arguments to restrict that -- see below.

 Using Obvious-CI
 .................